Supervised Dimensionality Reduction for Big Data

 Figure \ref{f:cigars}{A} shows ``stacked cigars'', in which the difference between the means and the direction of maximum variance are large and aligned with one another.
-This is an idealized setting for \Pca, because \Pca~finds the direction of maximal variance, which happens to correspond to the direction of maximal separation of the classes. ``Reduced Rank \Lda'' \cite{Hastie1996} (\Lda~hereafter, is simply \Lda~but truncating the covariance matrix) performs well here too, for the same reason that \Pca~does.
+This is an idealized setting for \Pca, because \Pca~finds the direction of maximal variance, which happens to correspond to the direction of maximal separation of the classes. {\Rrlda} performs well here too, for the same reason that \Pca~does.
 Because all dimensions are uncorrelated, and one dimension contains most of the information discriminating between the two classes, this is also an ideal scenario for sparse methods.
 Indeed, \Road, a sparse classifier designed for precisely this scenario, does an excellent job finding the most useful dimensions \cite{Fan2012a}. \Lol, using both the difference of means and the directions of maximal variance, also does well.
 To calibrate all of these methods, we also show the performance of the optimal classifier.

 Figure \ref{f:cigars}{B} shows an example that is worse for \Pca.
 In particular, the variance is getting larger for subsequent dimensions, while the magnitude of the difference between the means is decreasing with dimension.
 Because \Pca~operates on the pooled sample covariance matrix, the dimensions with the maximum difference are included in the estimate, and therefore, \Pca~finds some of them, while also finding some of the dimensions of maximum variance.
-The result is that \Pca~performs fairly well in this setting. \Lda, however, by virtue of subtracting out the difference of the means, is now completely at chance performance. \Road~is not hampered by this problem; it is also able to find the directions of maximal discrimination, rather than those of maximal variance.
+The result is that \Pca~performs fairly well in this setting. {\Rrlda}, however, by virtue of subtracting out the difference of the means, is now completely at chance performance. \Road~is not hampered by this problem; it is also able to find the directions of maximal discrimination, rather than those of maximal variance.
 Again, \Lol, by using both the means and the covariance, does extremely well.